lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 *REVIEW: seekability seems out of place; should I mention it at all?*

 The critical security property of a nonce is that it's never repeated under the same key.
-The word *nonce* is a contraction of "number used once".
+You can remember this by the mnemonic that a *nonce* is a "number used once".
 If you were to repeat the nonce, the keystream would also repeat.
-That means that an attacker can take the two ciphertexts and xor them to compute the xor of the plaintexts.
+That means that an attacker can take the two ciphertexts and XOR them to compute the XOR of the plaintexts.
 If `C_n` are ciphertexts, `P_n` plaintexts, `K_n` keystreams, and `^` is bitwise exclusive or:

 ```
 C_1 = K_1 ^ P_1